 As you progress into the Upper Sixth you will focus on contemporary issues and you will need to keep up to date with current affairs and issues.
-You will need to read the online foreign newspapers regularly.
-Naturally, studying a language outside your chosen target language country will never be as effective as learning it within the country, so it is hoped that you can spend part of your long holidays in the target language country (Covid-19 restrictions permitting) to put what you have learned in the classroom into practice.
+Naturally, studying a language outside your chosen target language country will never be as effective as learning it within the country, so it is hoped that you can spend part of your long holidays in the target language country and participate in school trips to put into practice what you have learned in the classroom.